kivy/kivy/doc/sources/guide/packaging-macosx.rst

                    a.binaries,
                    #...
                    )

+The Tree inclusion of frameworks is a work around a pyinstaller bug that is not able to find the exact path of libs including @executable_path.

+There is a issue open on pyinstaller issue tracker for this. https://github.com/pyinstaller/pyinstaller/issues/1338

 Make sure the path to the frameworks is relative to the current directory you are on.

 #.
 We are done.
 Your spec is ready to be executed!